Land Rover Defender: BMW M52 engine

 The development of the Defender 2.8i began in February 1996 as a joint project between Land Rover and BMW, following the recent unification of the two companies.
 Some of BMW's top engineers including Frank Isenberg, head of BMW Driver Training and the F87 M2 project, were part of the development team.
 The project was initially top secret and in 2 to 3 weeks' time they had converted a Defender 110 that originally had a 3.5-litre V8 into the first 2.8i.
+To produce a 90 2.8i prototype a Defender 90 with a V8 chassis was required, but the local 3.5-litre version had ended production, so Land Rover UK sent a North American specification 1995 Defender 90 soft top model to South Africa which engineers turned into the first Defender 90 2.8i prototype.
+They nicknamed it "Green Mamba" due to its Coniston Green colour.
+To make the 2.8i Defenders ready for production, the prototypes were subjected to extensive testing.
+According to Land Rover South Africa, there were six prototype vehicles that were tested off-road and on-road for over 500,000 km total.
+The new BMW M52 Defender performed better than the V8 Defender it replaced in nearly every test.